Fernand-Mouassom/stochastic-cloudcover-calibration-MODIS-ERA5/README.md

 Due to the large size of the raw data, they have not been uploaded in this repositry

 ## Steps to run the notebooks:
 1. download this repository
 2. download all the variables listed  above (ERA5 and MODIS).
 3. use the .py codes in the different folders
 4. install the required python modules using conda or pip.
-The environment.yml rovide information on the required modules.
+The environment.yml provide information on the required modules.
 ```bash
 pip install -e . --user
 ```